 Some classrooms begin the day with singing, which develops a child's ear for musical language as well as the speaking qualities of rhythm, inflection, volume, articulation and pacing.
-Oral reports about books and projects allow students to practice proper body language and eye contact when addressing a group.
 Tone of voice, volume, pacing and inflection are speaking skills taught at various points in the elementary program, with a view toward truthful and kind communication.

-- Use speech to vocalize needs and communicate effectively and appropriately in different situations - Learn oral language skills including articulation, inflection, volume and tone of voice - Express ideas, thoughts and opinions in discussions • - Be provided opportunities for experiential learning through a range of expressive roles: retelling stories, reciting poetry, role-playing, group and individual oral reading, dramatics, oral presentations and public speaking
+- Use speech to vocalize needs and communicate effectively and appropriately in different situations - Learn oral language skills including articulation, inflection, volume and tone of voice - Express ideas, thoughts and opinions in discussions - Be provided opportunities for experiential learning through a range of expressive roles: retelling stories, reciting poetry, role-playing, group and individual oral reading, dramatics, oral presentations and public speaking